-The 2023-2024 FAFSA was available October 1, 2022 and uses 2021 tax information.
+The 2024-2025 FAFSA was available in December 2023 and uses 2022 tax information.
 Families are encouraged to use the IRS Data Retrieval Tool to transfer their tax information into their FAFSA.

 Can Aid Be Received on Repeated Coursework?

 Federal regulation limits the number of times a student may repeat a course and receive financial aid for that course.
 A student may receive aid when repeating a course that was previously failed, regardless of the number of times the course was attempted.
 A student may receive aid to repeat a previously passed course only one additional time; this policy applies regardless of if the student received aid for earlier enrollment in the course.